...

 What Remote Access Looks Like in a Dental Practice

-Each of these has legitimate uses.
+Remote access in a dental practice typically takes one of three forms.
+Each has legitimate uses.
 Each also creates a potential entry point if not properly secured.

 Why Unsecured Remote Access Is Dangerous